-The carrot cake is one of those desserts that smell of home and simplicity.
-Moist, soft, and full of flavor, it’s perfect for breakfast, a snack, or even as a dessert to serve at the table with a nice cup of hot tea.
-In this version, I wanted to focus on simplicity: just a few ingredients, all genuine, for a result that wins you over at the first bite.
-And then… it’s one of the smartest ways to get kids to eat carrots!
-I used the Bimby, but a mixer works just fine.
+Carrot cake is one of those desserts that smell like home and simplicity.
+Moist, soft, and full of flavor, it’s perfect for breakfast, a snack, or even as a dessert to serve with a nice hot tea.
+In this version, I focused on simplicity: few ingredients, all genuine, for a result that wins you over at the first bite.
+And then… it’s one of the cleverest ways to get kids to eat carrots!
+I used a Thermomix, but a mixer works just as well.

 - Difficulty: Very easy